-[1] Freedom of Investment process
+(a) Freedom of Investment process

 The OECD Investment Committee has been hosting the Freedom of Investment process as an intergovernmental forum since 2006.
-In this forum, representatives of 55 countries, including non-OECD member countries such as Brazil, China, India, Russia and South Africa, exchange opinions on investment policies.
-The forum is held twice a year, and it has been held 21 times as of January 2015.
+In this forum, representatives of 54 countries, including non-OECD member countries such as Brazil, China, India, Russia and South Africa, exchange opinions on investment policies.
+The forum is held twice a year, and it has been held 26 times as of March 2017.